Qompa-Fi/react-native-challenge/README.md

 ## How to start

+- Decide when you can allocate 2 hours to make the challenge
 - Make a fork of the project
+- The 2 hoours deadline start in te moment you forked the project
+- Make sure you have Node installed (preferred v20.x.x)

 ## Delivery

-When you are done, submit a Pull Request
+When you are done, submit a Pull Request and leaving your full name in the comment/description section

 ## Evaluation Criteria